jesusgraterol/webfont-montserrat/README.md

 # WebFont: Montserrat

 The `webfont-montserrat` package simplifies self-hosting the [Montserrat Font](https://fonts.google.com/specimen/Montserrat) for your web applications.
 This means you can use the font without relying on external services.
-It works with both vanilla CSS and popular frameworks like Tailwind CSS.
+It works with both vanilla CSS and popular frameworks like Tailwind.

 </br>